Andrew Romanoff: Career

+Political career

 Colorado House of Representatives

-Romanoff was a member of the Colorado House of Representatives from 2000 to 2008, winning reelection three times.
+Romanoff was a member of the Colorado House of Representatives from 2001 to 2009, winning election to four terms, and earning bipartisan acclaim as one of the most effective legislative leaders in America.
+He led Democrats to their first majority since 1974 and their first back-to-back majorities since 1962.
 He became Speaker of the House in 2005, and at the time was the youngest speaker in Colorado House history.
-Before becoming speaker he was the House Minority Leader, representing House District 6.
-Many considered Romanoff a possible Democratic candidate for governor of Colorado in 2006, but he announced in late 2005 that he would not run.
+Before becoming speaker he was the House Minority Leader and represented House District 6.
 He left the Colorado House after 2008 due to term limits.

-In 2010, members of the Colorado Latino Forum criticized Romanoff in a Denver Post op-ed for his support of legislation affecting immigrants, including one law that “denied basic government services to individuals who couldn’t immediately prove they were legal residents.”
+Romanoff authored laws to strengthen mental health and substance use services, to expand home and community-based care for older Coloradans, and to protect the victims of domestic violence and sexual assault.
+He spearheaded the Colorado Economic Recovery Act (Referendum C) and the largest investment in school construction in state history.

+Romanoff led the legislature to create The Colorado Channel, providing live television coverage of the General Assembly.
+In 2008, Governing Magazine named him Public Official of the Year.

 2010 U.S. Senate election

 In early 2009, U.S. Senator Ken Salazar was nominated and confirmed as United States Secretary of the Interior.
-Romanoff was on a short list of possible candidates for appointment to Salazar's seat, but Governor Bill Ritter chose Denver schools' superintendent Michael Bennet.
+Romanoff was on a shortlist of possible candidates for appointment to Salazar's seat, but Governor Bill Ritter chose Denver schools' superintendent Michael Bennet.
 Romanoff opted to challenge Bennet for the Senate seat in the Democratic primary.

-The Washington Post reported, "Many Democrats here and in Washington think Romanoff decided to challenge Bennet purely out of pique, resentful that Gov. Bill Ritter (D) did not appoint him to the Senate seat left vacant when Obama named former senator Ken Salazar interior secretary."

-Romanoff made campaign finance and ethics a key issue of his campaign, declining to take Political Action Committee (PAC) money for his Senate campaign.
-He had taken PAC money as a member of the Colorado legislature.

-A preference poll taken March 16 at precinct caucuses showed Romanoff with 51 percent support, Bennet with 42 percent, and the remaining uncommitted.
-Delegates at each stage of the Democratic caucus-assembly process are not pledged to a candidate but are selected based on candidate preference.

 Romanoff defeated Bennet in the Democratic State Assembly, with 60.4% of the vote to Bennet's 39.6%, thereby earning the first spot on the August primary ballot.

-On September 16, 2009, Romanoff officially announced his campaign to challenge Bennet for the 2010 Democratic Senate nomination.
-Bill Clinton endorsed him on June 29, 2010.
-President Barack Obama endorsed Bennet shortly after Romanoff announced his candidacy.

 On August 10, 2010, Romanoff was defeated by Bennet in the Democratic primary.